alejodosr/dog2go2/README.md

 ## 🧪 Preliminary tests with Mocap

-Each layer has a cheap check, runnable in order (the mocap path needs the AI4Animation dataset, see CHANGELOG):
+In case you want to test RL learning first from mocap's ground-truth data.
+Each layer has a cheap check, runnable in order (the mocap path needs the
+AI4Animation dataset, see CHANGELOG):

 ```bash